TexasLAN/documents/code_of_conduct.md

     7. Inducing fatigue or sleep deprivation
     8. Consumption of alcohol or other intoxicating substances
   6. Violation of a university&#39;s student code of conduct or any other university policy, rule or regulation.
-  7. Illegal possession of firearms, explosives, other weapons or dangerous chemicals on university premises or at Fraternity events.
+  7. Unlawful possession of firearms, explosives, other weapons or dangerous chemicals on university premises or at Fraternity events.
-  8. Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting , or procuring another person to breach the peace on university premises or at Fraternity events.
+  8. Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on university premises or at Fraternity events.
   9. Violation of the Oath of Membership.
   10. Abuse of Member Disciplinary Policy includes but is not limited to:
     1. Failure to obey the summons of the Standards Board and the VP of Standards or the Board